DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

     - Switzerland
 - Check the TPM quota for your subscription for the LLMs `text-embedding-ada-002` and `gpt-35-turbo-16k`.
 If you are already familiar with the same, request a quota addition if the current quota is in the 2-digit range (10k-90k)and increase it to what ever is maximum for each model

+---

-## Milestone #1: Create, Define, and Explore LLMs for a Chatbot and the Resources Needed to Set Up the Same
+## 🚀 Milestone #1: Create, Define, and Explore LLMs for a Chatbot and the Resources Needed to Set Up the Same

-### 1. Create the Resource Group (RG)
+### 1️⃣ Create the Resource Group (RG)
 1. Sign in to the Azure portal.
 2. Select **Resource groups**.
 3. Select **Create**.
 4. Enter the following details:
     - **Subscription**:
     - **Resource group**:
     - **Region**:
 5. Select **Review + Create**.

 <<Insert 1 here>>

+---

-### 2. Create/Use the existing Storage account (this will be source of our custom data)
+### 2️⃣ Create/Use the existing Storage account (this will be source of our custom data)

-**TIP**:The source of your data can be Fabric or Data Lake Gen2 from the previous challenges ,but that will involve some additional steps to fullfull and it might require some extra efforts to set the sameup .
+**TIP**:The source of your data can be Fabric or Data Lake Gen2 from the previous challenges ,but that will involve some additional steps to fullfull and it might require some extra efforts to set the sameup.
-Since we are time bound we will just use the Dimension Xls (which will be converted to csv/txt here ) for the purpose of this challenge .If you were able to sucessfully finish the first 3 challanges you already have an 3 Dim xls files with you in fabric lakhouse and can convert the files to CSV (We can use a dataflow to transform and then data copy pipeline to copy from fabric to the new storage account) and upload into the storage account we are going to create below.
+Since we are time bound we will just use the Dimension Xls (which will be converted to csv/txt here ) for the purpose of this challenge.If you were able to sucessfully finish the first 3 challanges you already have an 3 Dim xls files with you in fabric lakhouse and can convert the files to CSV (We can use a dataflow to transform and then data copy pipeline to copy from fabric to the new storage account) and upload into the storage account we are going to create below.

 First use a dataflow Gen2 transofromation the files Second step is to convert the transformed files to csv using below snip in notebook

-Sample notebook snip to convert the xls in fabric to csv .
+Sample notebook snip to convert the xls in fabric to csv.
 ```python
 # Import necessary libraries
 import pandas as pd